sarat9/awesome-tech-repos/README.md

 * [awesome-react](https://github.com/enaqx/awesome-react) - A collection of awesome things regarding the React ecosystem.
 * [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.

+## CSS

+* [styleguide](https://github.com/google/styleguide) - Google Style Guides with a set of conventions (sometimes arbitrary) about how to write code for that project.
+It is much easier to understand a large codebase when all the code in it is in a consistent style.

 ## Java
 A curated list of awesome Java frameworks, libraries and software.